 - 1. Locate the grounding wire that was installed prior to mounting the cabinet on the FMS. - 2.
 Working from the bottom side of the cabinet, insert the grounding wire through the flexible membrane at the point indicated in Figure 7. - 3.
+Route the grounding wire to the cabinet grounding lug located on the right side (viewed from the back) of the cabinet. - 4.
 Attach the grounding wire to the cabinet grounding lug.
-The grounding lug can be used for #6 #14 AWG wire. - 4.
-Tighten the grounding lug set screw securely.
+The grounding lug can be used for #6-14 AWG wire. - 5.
+Tighten the grounding lug set screw to 30 to 35 lbs force inches (3.4 to 4.0 Nm of torque). - 6.
+Leave sufficient slack so the grounding wire can be routed and repositioned as needed.

 Figure 7.
-Grounding Wire Connection To Cabinet
+Grounding Wire Connection To Grounding Bus Bar

-4 MOUNTING THE PEDESTAL-MOUNT CABINET ON A CONCRETE PAD
+4 MOUNTING THE CABINET ON A CONCRETE PAD